 If you are unsure if a given activity or interest merits a place on your resume, put it down and ask the counselor if it is indeed appropriate.
 You want the counselor to know as much about you as possible, but you also want his/her advice as to what your final resume will include.

 Be forthcoming – Remember, the purpose of this meeting is for the counselor to get to know you and to understand what you’re looking for in your college experience.
 Try to give as much information as you can even if you’re not 100% sure of what type of college you think is perfect for you.
 Are you excited about going to the football games?
 Might you consider joining a fraternity?
 Do you want to be surrounded by creative people?
 Musicians?
 Artists?

 If your counselor asks a question you weren’t expecting, respond with “I’m not sure, let me think about it and get back to you.”
 Make sure he/she knows that you want to keep a dialogue going especially after you’ve visited a few campuses.
 And always give the counselor feedback on your college visits.

-Do not rule any school out just because of the name.
-If the location is not appropriate, that’s one thing, but you may be pleasantly surprised when you investigate other people’s ideas, particularly if the person is a college expert.
+Do not rule out any school just because of the name.
+If the location is not appropriate, that's one thing, but you may be pleasantly surprised when you investigate other people's ideas, particularly if the person is a college expert.